FREQUENTLY ASKED QUESTIONS

 Cradle-to-Grave: Production to end-use

-Cradle-to-Gate certification guarantees emissions related to a commodity buyer’s upstream scope 3 are accurately measure, verified and offset.
+Cradle-to-Gate certification guarantees emissions related to a commodity buyer’s upstream scope 3 are accurately calculated, verified and offset.

-Cradle-to-Grave certification guarantees all the emissions related to these commodities (scope 3 but also scope 1: direct emissions) are measured, verified and offset.
+Cradle-to-Grave certification guarantees all the emissions related to these commodities (scope 3 but also scope 1: direct emissions) are calculated, verified and offset.

 COC has established a network of third-party assessors who can provide global coverage and who bring specific sector expertise.
-We will use third party assessors that do not have conflicts with the client organisation or transaction.
-For example, if a company has been involved in developing the GHG calculation/measurements for a specific client COC will use another competent independent company to provide the third-party assessment.
+COC use third party assessors that do not have conflicts with the client organisation or transaction.
+For example, if a company has been involved in developing the GHG calculation/measurements for a specific client COC recommends another competent independent verification body to provide third-party assessment.

 Leading scientists have stated that to limit global warming to 1.5DegC, the world must halve existing GHG emissions by 2030 and achieve net zero by 2050.
 Absolute emission reductions should be the primary way of achieving this.
 As this transition happens, however, it is recognised that current emissions that have not yet been abated should be decarbonised using quality carbon offsets.
-COC supports this by providing a transparent, publicly available certification of carbon neutrality for specific defined commodity or product transactions, or services.
-As perceived suitability of offsets is defined COC will adjust accordingly, e.g. if removal offsets are decided to be beneficial rather than reduction offsets
+COC supports this by providing a transparent, publicly available certification of carbon offset commodity or product transactions, or services.
+As perceived suitability of offsets is defined COC will adjust accordingly, e.g. if removal offsets are decided to be beneficial rather than reduction offsets.

 We recognised that methodologies to measure and report GHG emissions, and offset standards will change and evolve.